 What is a Safari Lodge All About ?

+The Safari Lodge experience is a luxurious one where everything is taken care of whilst you spend your days on safari, relaxing poolside and indulging in delectable food and wine.
 Going on safari is no doubt one of the most amazing holidays you could choose.
-At a luxury safari lodge, everything is taken care of whilst you spend your days on safari, relaxing poolside and indulging in delectable food and wine.

 At Shamwari Private Game Reserve, located in the malaria free Eastern Cape of South Africa, guests are treated like royalty.
 With several unique offerings and an Explorer Camp in the summer season, guests are spoilt for choice.
-A recent guest shared her safari experience with us.
+A recent guest shared her Safari Lodge experience with us.

 Arriving at our Safari Lodge, Shamwari